-6 Discussion
+6. Discussion

-6.1 Introduction
+6.1 Summary of findings

 This study tests the impact of simple behavioural nudges in promoting toilet use in rural Bihar and tests the behavioural barriers to toilet use.
-The intervention was implemented in the context of increasing sanitation focus across the state and the country, and a push to declare large parts of the country open defecation free.
+The intervention was implemented in the context of increasing sanitation focus across the state and the country, and a push to declare large parts of the country ODF.
 Although a small pilot, findings could serve as inputs into future sanitation policy.

-Highlights of findings on the effectiveness of the intervention are as follows:
+Highlights of the findings on the effectiveness of the intervention are as follows.